Skip to Content

 • 0.00 - 4.00 Credits

 Microbial Ecology is the study of microorganisms in their natural habitats and their interactions with other living organisms.
 Topics explored in this course include the evolution of life on Earth, the diversity of microorganisms, microbial biogeography, symbiotic microbial interactions, and biogeochemical cycles.
 Current and historical research in microbial ecology is emphasized throughout the course.
 The laboratory experiments may involve isolating, identifying, and studying novel microorganisms from unique environments, studying environmental microbiomes, finding novel antibiotic producing organisms, and modeling biogeochemical cycles.
 Experimental techniques used in the laboratory involve advanced methods of cultivation, molecular identification techniques, and chemical assays.
 This course consists of 3 one-hour lectures and 1 three-hour laboratory per week.
-Prerequisite: CHEM 1210 and MICR 2054
+Prerequisite: CHEM 1210 and CHEM 1215 and MICR 2054

 • 3.00 Credits